zalando-stups/fullstop/README.md

 Fullstop without CloudTrail processing.

 ### Scopes
-In order to create Violations and save them to the database, your applications which is responsible for that needs this oAuth2 scope for the POST method on "/api/violations" endpoint
+In order to create violations and save them to the database, your application which is responsible for that, needs this oAuth2 scope for the POST method on "/api/violations" endpoint
 > fullstop.violation.write